Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 Intent signal lists are massive.
 Sure, you have the information you need (great!), but you’re also probably overwhelmed by what to do with it (less great!)

-😩 So-called “intent” doesn’t always indicate true buying intent
+So-called 'intent' rarely indicates true buying intent

 Signal lists tend to show all the companies that are supposedly showing “signals” without narrowing the list down to your priorities.
 You don’t get a clear picture about what stage in the buying journey they’re actually in with those intense signals.